j-paulino/j-paulino.github.io/_posts/2016-05-30-hello-console.markdown

 categories: js
 ---
 Although the console object should be in every Front End Developer's toolbelt, it's actually a non-standard feature.
 But in most browsers the API is the same, so let's checkout some of my favorite methods.

-#### Console.log
 I am sure this snippet looks very familiar.
 {% highlight javascript %}
 // Ex 1
 console.log("Hello console!");